bravesoftdz/UniversityOfNone/README.md

 As this is a work in progress, it will take time for me to scour through hundreds of articles and publish them here.

+# Copyright of Articles
+A simple Open Copyright.
+You may modify, extend, or copy this article provided that you note you are not the original author but note you extended it and add your name to the copyright.

 # To do
 Make some program to automate this.
 Convert wiki and website articles to pdf/txt/static html files.